 Defect Any nonconformance to specified requirements by a unit or product.

 The fidelity of reproduction of pattern edges, especially in a printed circuit relative to the original master pattern.

-Delivery Format Delivery Format is the method in which you ask the PCB manufacturer to fabricate and delver your PCB design.
-The PCB delivery formats we offer are: Unit Delivery (single pieces PCB) Panel Delivery (panels by customer or by Fuchuangke Technology) When ask panel deilivery, please contact us whether your panelization meets our manufacturing capabilities, including Rigid PCB, HDI board, MCPCB, Flexible & Rigid-flex Circuit.
+Delivery Format Delivery Format is the method in which you ask the PCB manufacturer to fabricate and deliver your PCB design.
+The PCB delivery formats we offer are Unit Delivery (single pieces PCB) Panel Delivery (panels by the customer or by Fuchuangke Technology) When asking panel delivery, please contact us whether your panelization meets our manufacturing capabilities, including Rigid PCB, HDI board, MCPCB, Flexible & Rigid-flex Circuit.

 Design Rule Guidelines that determine automatic conductor routing behavior with respect to specified design parameters.

 Design Rule Checking The use of a computer program to perform continuity verification of all conductor routing in accordance with appropriate design rules.

 Desmear The removal of friction-melted resin and drilling debris from a hole wall.

 Develop An imaging operation in which an unpolymerized (unexposed) photo-resist is dissolved or washed away to produce a copper PCB board with a photo-resist pattern for etching or plating.

 Dewetting A condition that occurs when molten solder paste has coated a surface and then recedes, leaving irregularly shaped globules of solder separated by areas covered with a thin solder film, the base metal is not exposed.